Enlarged Prostate

 Symptoms of Enlarged Prostate

 The symptoms associated with BPH are known as lower urinary tract symptoms.
-This can cause men to have trouble urinating and leads to symptoms of BPH.
+This can cause men with BPH to have trouble urinating.
 The symptoms associated with BPH are known as lower urinary tract symptoms (LUTS).

 Causes of Enlarged Prostate